microsoft/windows-rs/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
 name: Blank Issue
-about: Create a blank issue.
+about: Create a blank issue
 ---